GaryHostt/OIC_start-stop/README.md

 This is a flask deployment, an alternative to the manual entry above.
 You can use scheduled API calls to this flask API to start & stop OIC instead of manually using start_stop.py.
 You can use this [cron package for GO](https://github.com/jasonlvhit/gocron) like I do in this [repo](https://github.com/GaryHostt/DailyNewsText).

+You will need to change the following lines:

+39, 53, 67, 79, 84, 86, 88

+If outside of the Ashburn region, also change lines 42, 56, and 69.

 ### Where to find your tenancy OCID

 ![](5.png)